 - Take photographs of the accident scene and your injuries, if possible.

 - Seek medical treatment.

 After an accident, it can be difficult to know what to do.
 However, your actions can have a significant effect on your claim, so it’s important to keep these steps in mind.
 Continue reading for more tips on protecting your legal rights after an accident that wasn’t your fault.

 Four Ways to Protect Your Claim

 In the event of an accident, it’s crucial to be knowledgeable of common mistakes to avoid.
-In some cases, injured victims are unable to receive compensation because they made mistakes that ultimately damaged their claim.
+In some cases, injured people are unable to receive compensation because they made mistakes that ultimately damaged their claim.
 Below are four suggestions that may help protect your claim and chances of obtaining compensation after an accident:

 1. Never Admit Fault